kranners/frappuccino/docs/Node.md

 ---
+id: Node
+aliases: []
-tags: node, javascript, typescript, programming
+tags:
+  - node,
+  - javascript,
+  - typescript,
+  - programming
 ---

 NodeJS is a backend runtime for [[JavaScript]].